derHeinz/service_monitor/README.md

 * easy to extend info: just write another python file in /info/.
 See available info files for the interface.
 * easy to extend exporters: just write another python file in /exporter/.
 See available exporter files for the interface.

-## Example 1: Configuration with explanation in Once-mode
+## example_1: Configuration with explanation in Once-mode
 ```
 {
     "services": {